ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 I've never understood quite how they do it.
 Having the opportunity to spend the time to really polish Rust code myself has given me some insight though.
-The key is to just keep fixing the things that are obviously wanting, and the language itself helps you do it.
+The key is to just keep fixing the things that are obviously wanting, and the language itself helps guide you to something exceptional.

 ## What's Wrong?